Hire Yocto Developer

 This is a web interface for the Yocto Project that allows developers to build Embedded Linux distributions systems.
 It gives you the flexibility to create and run builds using a web browser.

 As an added bonus, it gives you access to information about all the prerequisite build processes like recipes, packages, image structure, and executed BitBake tasks, etc.

 Originally the brainchild of ozlabs.org, patchwork is a tracking system that helps streamline the procedure of administering contributions to a project.
 Yocto project specifically employs it as an organization tool to handle patches.

 Yocto Project uses Poky as its reference system.
 Its made up of multiple tools and metadata that an embedded developer would need to successfully build a distro.
 Although it’s platform-independent, Poky can performs cross-compiling thanks to the OpenEmbedded Core together with the Bitbake Tool.

 This is an automation framework for creating Yocto Linux distributions commonly used in embedded devices.
 It features multiple recipe layers, classes, and other associated files.

-The collaboration between Yocto Project and OpenEmbedded is as a result of sharing a universal core metadata the oe-core.
+The collaboration between Yocto Project and OpenEmbedded is as a result of sharing universal core metadata the oe-core.
 This means that embedded developers can enjoy a steadfast and quality core.

 Any complex code requires the developer to constantly integrate it to maintain a clean build.
-AutoBuilder automates the build at the same time help determine the underlying status of the “master” limb of Poky.
+AutoBuilder automates the build at the same time to help determine the underlying status of the “master” limb of Poky.

 It’s tailored to be compatible with Poky and oe-core.